danhans42/lite_menu/README.md

 ## Shouts n Greets

-Bigup to the all the lovely peeps over on psx.dev discord. (http://www.psx.dev/) Noca$h/Grumpycoder for the docs (the MD version is really nice) (https://psx-spx.consoledev.net/) Hitmen for releasing the source for hitserial all those years ago
+* Bigup to the all the lovely peeps over on psx.dev discord. (http://www.psx.dev/)
+* Noca$h/Grumpycoder for the docs (the MD version is really nice) (https://psx-spx.consoledev.net/)
+* Hitmen for releasing the source for hitserial all those years ago
+* 8bitmods for MemcardPRO - Great device!
+* xyz for SD2PSX - open source memory card solution